Khwarazmian army between 1231 and 1246: Rebellion, defeat and disintegration

 The Khwarazmians were scattered by this defeat.
 A small contingent remained with al-Salih Isma'il and received asylum from al-Nasir Yusuf in Aleppo.
 Another group fled to the Balqa' and were hired by al-Nasir Da'ud.
 The sultan promptly sent an army under Fakhr al-Din ibn al-Shaykh against al-Nasir Da'ud.
 On 1 September 1246, al-Nasir Da'ud and his Khwarazmians were defeated at al-Salt.
 The survivors retired to Kerak, where they were besieged.
 The siege was lifted after al-Nasir agreed to hand over the Khwarazmians to Fakhr al-Din, who enrolled them in his own army.
 They ended up in Egypt.
 Still another group of Khwarazmians under Kushlu-Khan joined with the Mongols in Mesopotamia.

 Although 1246 marks the effective disappearance of the Khwarazmians from the Arabic sources, they re-appear in the work of the historian Rashid-al-Din over a decade later.
 He records that some former emirs of Jalal al-Din came to Egypt during the reign of the Mamluk sultan Qutuz (1259–1260), who gave them gifts and plied them for intelligence.
 When the Mongols demanded tribute from Egypt in 1260, the Khwarazmian emir Nasir al-Din Muhammad Kaymuri advised Qutuz that they would not honour their word.
 Qutuz chose to fight.
-There were also Khwarazmians in the Mongol army in the ensuing battle of 'Ayn Jalut in 1260.
+A group of Khwarazmians who had fled to Iraq and enlisted in the army of the Ilkhanate participated in the battle of 'Ayn Jalut in 1260.
 This is their last appearance in the historical record.